 This request is for a 4-year, phased replacement of worn components at Sunshine Ranches Equestrian park playground.
-The life
+The life expectancy of commercial playground equipment is predictably 15-20 years, after which a new installation or major update...

 Parks' Entrance Signage \$16,500